Phalanyx/SparkPark/doc/sprint0/product.md

 ## Highlights

 ### **Platform Prioritization: Website First vs. Mobile App First**
-We decided to **prioritize a responsive website** over a mobile app to:
+We decided to **prioritize a responsive website** over a mobile app to: WE NEED TO DISCUSS THIS AGAIN
 - Allow easy access from both desktop and mobile.
 - Launch an MVP quickly and gather user feedback sooner.
 - Ensure flexibility before developing a full-fledged mobile app.